 PfSense is an open-source network security solution that offers both types of firewalls, software and hardware.
 The versatile cybersecurity solutions pfSense offers include firewalls, VPNs, routers and DHCP servers.
 The firewall’s network surveillance services allow you to optimise network performance and is compatible with computers and network appliances, which makes it suitable for small and medium-sized businesses.

-The pfSense packages for hardware firewalls start with Netgate 2100 at $349 through to Netgate 8200 at $1,395.
+The pfSense packages for hardware firewalls start with Netgate 2100 at $349 while Netgate 8200 at $1,395.

 Sophos